-As A Pediatrician, I’m Telling Parents To Take A Breath As The Pandemic Dials Up The Pressure
+As A Pediatrician, I’m Telling Parents To Take A Breath As The Pressure Grows

 There was a point in time when the old cliché “it takes a village” wasn’t a cliché at all — it was an essential way of life.
 Throughout all of human history, grandparents, neighbors, and siblings were crucial to family function (and sanity).
 Now, it’s all on two — and sometimes only one — parent to raise the kids.
 On top of that, there are more super-juggler, dual-working-parent households than before.
 Even under ordinary circumstances, today’s parents have incredible pressure to do more with less support than ever.
 The COVID-19 crisis has only cranked up the heat on this proverbial pressure cooker.